 Victoria is undoubtedly the starting point for the majority of us who visit Vancouver Island.
 There are plenty of things to do and see in Victoria without ever leaving this little region.
 During the summer months, there is some amazing whale watching.
 Whales can be spotted right off the shores of this entire bay, including multiple families of resident orcas.
 The Butchart Gardens is a beautiful facility that really comes to life during spring and fall.

 Being the hub of the island, you can expect everything in Victoria you would expect in most major cities; a buzzing nightlife, great food, high-end hotels, and any other amenities you may want.
-Personally, I spend as little time in the cities as I can and quickly made my way to Goldstream Provincial Park.
+Personally, I spend as little time in the cities as I can.
+Therefore, I quickly made my way to Goldstream Provincial Park.
 I highly recommend this as your first stop, with time slotted for Vancouver Island’s very own (and much smaller) Niagara Falls, and/or Goldstream Falls if possible!
 There is also a very nice government campground nearby with hot showers and plenty of space.

 From Goldstream, you will have to decide which direction to go.
 This will largely depend on your interests and available time, as well as whether or not you plan on visiting the remote northern region or taking any day trips to the Gulf Islands or Discovery Islands.